justinslack/justinslack.com/show/times-we-used-to-spend-jungle-drum-and-bass.md

 <figure class="align--center internal--image">
   <img src="/static/images/shows/mysticmoods.jpg" alt="Mystic Moods" loading="lazy" >
 </figure>

-Music is so special.
-The theme for this month is drum and bass and jungle and I'll be playing some records from my collection dating from the early to mid 90s.
-Which is by far the best time for drum and bass and jungle.
-Actually the only time.
-I wouldn't bother with any stuff outside of this period, and I'll talk some more about that later.

 The track we're listening to now is unsurprisingly, *Music is so special*, it's by Mystic Moods, which was Basement Phil who ran the Basement Records and Street Beats labels.
 A really important figure who released all the early stuff by people like Roger Johnson, Peshay, Photek, Source Direct in their early guises like Sounds of Life.